unibeck/Smartphinder/README.md

 Per any other typical Gradle and Spring Boot project, the fastest way to get started is to run `./gradlew bootRun`.
 From a high level this will build the project and execute the jar.
 You can ensure this by accessing `localhost:8080` in a browser (preferably Chrome as that is the only one that this project was developed on and thus supported).
+If you would like to seed the database with real data add `-Dspring.profiles.active=prod` to the above gradle command.
 To run a complete Gradle build cycle that includes tests simply run `./gradlew build`.